 A large number of scientific studies and publications are already providing much evidence in support of beneficial effects for treating physical and emotional conditions with EFT and Matrix Reimprinting.
 Many more laboratory tests and clinical trials are currently being conducted by international research teams with the help of scientists, medical doctors and psychologists, to enable us to develop a better understanding of the modes of action and the exact therapeutic effects of EFT.

-Here are some of the latest results:
+Here are some of the latest publications:

 Sandwell EFT service evaluation